Renewing Our Membership Commitments

 One of the core aims of CCO, the national college ministry which our parish partners with for our college ministries at UR and VCU, is for college students to gain a vision for following Christ in every area of life.
 One of the ways that we try to equip our students with this whole life vision for discipleship is through CCO’s annual Jubilee Conference.

-This year, Tee, Audrey, and I travelled with 18 students from UR and VCU to participate in Jubilee.
+This year, Tee, Audrey, and I traveled with 18 students from UR and VCU to participate in Jubilee.
 We joined with CCO ministries from around the country for three days of worship, fellowship, and plenary sessions organized around the gospel story: Creation, Fall, Redemption, and Restoration.
 Perhaps the most unique thing about Jubilee is the diversity of the breakout sessions.
 Students are able to choose from a broad array of workshops, to learn about how the gospel applies to every area of life: friendship, business, medicine, education, visual arts, law, social media, artificial intelligence, evangelism, creation care, the Church, farming, poetry, and more.

 “One thing I really loved about Jubilee was the breakout sessions, and especially the breakout about why you should join a local church.
 It taught me to really lean into the church and take advantage of things like intergenerational fellowship, corporate worship, and participation in the sacraments… Jubilee was a great experience, especially in college years when you are defining the ways you are going to live for the rest of your life.”